 In spring I love to wander through the bush watching it come alive with a diverse array of colourful wildflowers.
 Small and unassuming they are intricate in design and deserving of closer observation.

-I take many photos but I’ve chosen this one of the yam daisy, Microseris sp. or murnong as it was known by the aboriginal people, because it is such a ‘happy’ flower to see with its brilliant yellow petals, but it unfortunately reflects a sad period of our history.
+I take many photos but I’ve chosen this one of the Yam Daisy, or Murnong as it was known by the aboriginal people, because it is such a ‘happy’ flower to see with its brilliant yellow petals, but it unfortunately reflects a sad period of our history.

-Valued for its tuberous roots murnong was once an abundant, staple, cultivated part of the aboriginal diet.
+Valued for its tuberous roots Murnong was once an abundant, staple, cultivated part of the Aboriginal diet.
 Early settlers described ‘fields yellow with daisies’ which alas are no more.
 Sheep and cattle trampled and grazed the crops to near extinction so that nowadays it is seen mainly in woodlands either singly or in small groupings.
 Its nectar attracts a variety of pollinators.
-This one is currently playing host to a hoverfly and and ant.
+This one is currently playing host to a hoverfly and an ant.